 Oil is a vital lubricant in a well-functioning engine, but your spark plugs are not the place it should be.

 Oil on spark plugs can indicate much larger engine problems.
-So you’ll want to keep an eye out for common signs indicating oil on your spark plugs.
+So you’ll want to watch for common signs indicating excess oil on your spark plugs.

-- 5 Symptoms Of Oil On Spark Plugs
+- 6 Symptoms of Oil on Spark Plugs

-- 2 FAQs About Oil On Spark Plugs
+- 3 FAQs About Oil on Spark Plugs

-Here are five signs there’s engine oil on your spark plugs:
+Here are six signs there’s engine oil on your spark plugs:

 If you have engine oil on your spark plugs, these electrodes won’t create a reliable spark.
 So, your engine compensates by increasing the air to fuel ratio in your cylinders.